lupas/firewings/README.md

 ## addToFirestore()

 This function takes a reference and an object as payload and adds it to Firestore.
-It returns the to added object including its Firebase `id` and `path`.
+It returns the added object including its Firebase `id` and `path`.

 **TRADITIONAL WAY**: